Nothing Like A MOOC.

 Some of what follows I dutifully try to avoid in my classroom, or to embrace – as the case may be.
 But I do fail… perhaps even more often than I care to admit.
 You, dear reader, may very likely be the kind of super-teacher who wins praise and admiration for all of your heroic pedagogical deeds, while the evil blunders bounce off your invulnerable chest.
 For the rest of us mortals, it may help to see how gravely the things we get wrong hurt our students, and how motivated they become when we get things right.

-In no specific order then, here are the things I (re)learnt about learning by being a student again:
+In no specific order then, here are the things I (re) learned about learning by being a student again:

 - WIKI LEARN: Encourage collaborative learning and peer tutoring through wikis, discussion forums and collectively-edited notes.